CrystallizeAPI/crystallize-cli/README.md

 ## Usage

+To create a new project with Crystallize simply run the following command:

 ```sh
 crystallize <project-name>
 ```

+This will walk you through creating a project, allowing you to choose which template and preferences you want to use.

 ### Boilerplate

-You can initialise a project through one of the various boilerplates provided by Crystallize.
+You can also initialise a project through one of the various boilerplates provided by Crystallize.
+The boilerplate can be used in place of a template but does not provide any customisation options.

 ```sh
 crystallize <project-name> -b react